 Credit risk reflects possible losses due to unexpected default, or deterioration in the credit standing, of the counterparties and debtors of the Company including any exposure resulting from reinsurance arrangements.
-The main categories of counterparty exposure are debts due from subsidiary companies, reinsurance recoverable and premiums due from policyholders.
+The main categories of counterparty exposure are debts due from subsidiary companies, cash at bank, reinsurance recoverables and premiums due from policyholders.

-Credit risk in the form of counterparty default at 31 December 2016 represented 6% of the undiversified basic SCR.
+Credit risk in the form of counterparty default at 31 December 2017 represented 11% of the undiversified basic SCR.